ewen-lbh/wikitrad/.portfoliodb/description.md

 :: en

-Sometimes, a proper noun or a technical term fails to be translated using [google translate](https://translate.google.com) or [deepl](https://deepl.com).
+Sometimes, a proper noun or a technical term fails to be translated using [Google Translate](https://translate.google.com) or [DeepL](https://deepl.com).

 I found another way to translate those terms: Wikipedia.